 On January 31, 2007, Dennis Dilbeck filed a putative class action lawsuit against the Company in the United States District Court for the Northern District of California captioned Dennis Dilbeck vs. Netflix, Inc., Civil Case No. C 07 00643 PVT.
 The complaint alleges that the Company violated antitrust and unfair competition laws in seeking to enforce two of its patents against Blockbuster, Inc. and other potential competitors, which patents were allegedly obtained by deceiving the U.S. Patent and Trademark Office.
 The complaint alleges that the Company's subscribers have paid artificially inflated subscription prices because potential competitors were allegedly deterred from entering the online DVD rental market by the Company's patents.
 The complaint purports to be on behalf of existing and past subscribers who allegedly would have paid lower subscription rates but for the alleged anticompetitive conduct.
 The complaint seeks injunctive relief, restitution and damages in an unspecified amount.
 Subsequently, two other consumer class actions were filed in the United States District Court for the Northern District of California - Melanie Polk-Stamps and Babacar Diene vs. Netflix, Inc., Civil Case C 07-01266 and S teven Dassa v.
 Netflix, Inc., Civil Case C 07 1978 RS - each of which alleged the same causes of actions and made the same request for damages as those set forth in the Dilbeck case.
 On March 17, 2007, the court entered an order consolidating all of the class actions.
 Netflix subsequently filed a motion to dismiss the consolidated case.
 On June 14, 2007, the court entered an order granting Netflix's motion to dismiss but allowing plaintiffs leave to file an amended complaint.
+After conducting some discovery, the plaintiffs did not amend their complaint and the parties requested that the case be dismissed.
+On October 22, 2007, the court granted the request that the case be dismissed.

 On April 9, 2007, SBJ Holdings 1, LLC, filed a complaint for patent infringement against the Company in the United States District Court for the Eastern District of Texas, captioned SBJ Holdings 1, LLC v.
 Netflix, Inc., Amazon.com, Inc. BarnesandNoble.com, LLC, and Borders Group, Inc., Civil Action No. 2:07-cv-120-TJW.
-The complaint alleges that the Company infringed U.S. Patent No. 6,330,592 B1, entitled "Method, Memory, Product, and Code for Displaying Pre-Customized Content Associated with Visitor Data", issued on January 18, 2007.
+The complaint alleges that the Company infringed U.S. Patent No. 6,330,592 B1, entitled "Method, Memory, Product, and Code for Displaying Pre-Customized Content Associated with Visitor Data", issued on December 11, 2001.
 The complaint seeks unspecified compensatory and enhanced damages, interest and fees, and seeks to permanently enjoin the defendants from infringing the patent in the future.